 Logos should have no more than three colors and be relatively simple, eye-catching designs.
 Posters may have more detail and color.

-Artists may use any medium -- including pencil, paint, chalk and pastels -- in their designs.
+Artists may use any medium, including pencil, paint, chalk and pastels, in their designs.

 The logo will be used for all products relating to the centennial, including sponsor advertisements, T-shirts and marketing.
-The Hayden Post Office may make the logo into a cancellation stamp to use on the town's 100th birthday, March 9, 2006.
+The Hayden Post Office could make the logo into a cancellation stamp to use on the town's 100th birthday, March 9, 2006.

 The logo even may become the new emblem for the town of Hayden, committee chairwoman Lorraine Johnson said.

 The Centennial Committee, which includes representatives from throughout the community, is in the process of planning a golf tournament and other centennial events.
 Activities will kick off with the town's birthday and extend throughout the year with emphasis on holidays and events such as Colorado Days in July.